Committees of the Scottish Parliament: Conveners Group

 The Conveners Group is not a committee in the ordinary sense, but is a forum where committee conveners meet to discuss the operation of committees and to liaise with other parliamentary bodies.
 The Conveners Group makes recommendations regarding the scheduling of committee business in the debating chamber and has the authority to allow committee meetings to take place in locations other than the Scottish Parliament Building.
 The Conveners Group is chaired by the Presiding Officer or their deputy.

 Current committees

 Mandatory

 Mandatory committees are set up under the Scottish Parliament's Standing Orders, which govern their remits and proceedings.
 Mandatory committees are established at the beginning of each parliamentary session.
+There are currently seven Mandatory committees.